 This is what I did with it:

-up and up as you drive -- Flagstaff, where it
+up, yes, up and up as you drive --

 with its lights blazing all night,

-The thing is to just do the exercise, or put together a similar one for yourself that gets your left brain working with you but allows your right brain to take charge.
+The thing is to just do the exercise.
 Don’t even worry about writing sentences or making sense.
 Look at what you wrote later and try to find the meaning, and even then, don’t worry if your left brain can’t make complete sense of it.
 Just remember how satisfying it was to do it.